 There are two private cruises when we went there, we took “The Maccruz”.
 From there we went to our resort took some rest, changed and again we came back to the jetty where all the speed boats are parked.
 We booked tickets for two of us in a one-speed boat which has six more passengers with us.
+We have always loved out water sports and boat trips so this was important to us, whether it’s borrowing mastercraft boats for our pleasure or trying something we haven’t before.
 Havelock is also a popular snorkelling destination.
 I had asked the tour guide to include all possible beaches we can visit in our Andaman itinerary for 7 days.
 At first, we went to Elephant Beach.

 a.
 Elephant Beach